What is payroll software?

 Includes everything in Core, plus:

-• Same-day direct deposit.
+• Same-day direct deposits.

 • 24/7 product support.